Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 (void) printf("Hi, Mom!\n");
 ```

 What we're doing is casting (converting) the return value of `printf` to type void.
 (In C, “casting to void" is a polite way of saying “throwing away.")
 Using (`void`) makes it clear to others that you deliberately discarded the return value, not just forgot that there was one.
-Unfortunately, there are a great many functions in the C library whose values are routinely ignored; using (`void`) when calling them all can get tiresome, so I haven’t done so in this book.
+Unfortunately, there are a great many functions in the C library whose values are routinely ignored; using (`void`) when calling them all can get tiresome, so I haven't done so in this book.

 ### 9.1.6 (PROGRAM) Testing Whether a Number Is Prime

-To see how functions can make programs easier to understand, let’s write a program that tests whether a number is prime.
+To see how functions can make programs easier to understand, let's write a program that tests whether a number is prime.
 The program will prompt the user to enter a number. then respond with a message indicating whether or not the number is prime:

 ```shell
 Enter a number: 34
 Not prime
 ```

-Instead of putting the prime-testing details in main, we'll define a separate function that returns true if its parameter is a prime number and false if it isn’t.
-When given a number `n`, the `is_prime` function will divide `n` by each of the numbers between 2 and the square root of `n`; if the remainder is ever 0, we know that `n` isn’t prime.
+Instead of putting the prime-testing details in main, we'll define a separate function that returns true if its parameter is a prime number and false if it isn't.
+When given a number `n`, the `is_prime` function will divide `n` by each of the numbers between 2 and the square root of `n`; if the remainder is ever 0, we know that `n` isn't prime.

 ```C
 /**